At the special business meeting on Tuesday,

 Stranraer is a town on the shores of Loch Ryan with a population of approximately 13,000 people.
 It is best known for its ferry connection with Belfast and Larne in Northern Ireland.
 It is the second largest town in Dumfries and Galloway and is situated 75 miles west of Dumfries.
 The area surrounding Stranraer is rural and scenic with several small villages scattered across the peninsula.
 There are great opportunities for water sports and outdoor activities such as hillwalking, golf and mountain biking.

 The church is housed in a well maintained, spacious building near the town centre, attached to this is a 2-storey building with various rooms giving us great flexibility.
 The main hall has individual seating so can be easily cleared and used for a variety of activities.
 There is a progressive media station at the back of the main hall which hosts an up to date sound desk, lighting and projection equipment and digital media.
-Our Services are recorded and are available on the Website.
+Our Services are recorded and the sermons are available on the Website.

 There is a smaller hall which is utilised regularly by the church and by other non-church community groups in the town.
 We have a dedicated prayer room which can be used any time the church is open.
 There is also an adjoining garage which has development potential.